As demand for cooling increases, so does electricity use, and costs for building owners and tenants.

 Cutting cooling energy use can substantially strengthen the finances of middle and lower income households where energy bills can be 10–20% or more of their monthly expenses.

-Many people wonder how cool roofs deliver net energy benefits in northern climates that experience cold winters and warm to hot summers (Climate Zones 4 through 8).
-Do reflective roofs remain beneficial as the long cold weather heating season kicks in?
+Many people wonder how cool surfaces deliver net energy benefits in northern climates that experience cold winters and warm to hot summers (Climate Zones 4 through 8).
+Do reflective surfaces remain beneficial as the long cold weather heating season kicks in?
 The same properties that allow reflective roofs to keep buildings cooler in the summer may also cause them to make buildings colder in the winter.
 Theoretically, buildings with cool roofs could require more energy to reach a comfortable temperature in winter—a consequence known as the “winter heating penalty.”
 Furthermore, building codes tend to require more roof insulation in colder climates than warmer climates, potentially reducing the energy-efficiency benefits of roof surface reflectivity.

 - The sun is generally at a lower angle and days are shorter in winter months than summer months.
 In fact, in northern locations winter solar energy is only 20 to 35% as intense as what is experienced in summer months, which means the sun has a reduced impact on roof surface temperature during the winter.

 - Heating loads and expenditures are typically more pronounced in evenings, whereas the benefit of a darker roof in winter is mostly realized during daylight hours.